shrutisingh004/mental-heath-prediction-score/README.md

 ## Deployment

 Deployed on Render as a single web service.
-FastAPI serves the frontend directly, so both live at one URL: [mental-heath-score.onrender.com](https://mental-heath-score.onrender.com).
+FastAPI serves the frontend directly, so both live at one URL: [mental-heath-score.onrender.com](https://mental-heath-score.onrender.com)

-Free tier, so the first request after a period of inactivity can take 30 to 60 seconds while the instance wakes up.

 ## Disclaimer